Call for nominations

 We welcome nominations that examine geographical knowledge, discourses and practices in academia, but also within schools and the public sphere.
 Nominations are requested from Dissertation Supervisors or Heads of Department.
 The dissertation should have been completed within the past two years and be written in English.
 We welcome nominations not only from the UK but also from other countries.
 Depending on the number and quality of submissions, the prize may not be awarded every year.

 The new HPGRG Undergraduate Dissertation Prize was first awarded in 2008.
 From 2008 to 2014, Dr Heike Jöns (Loughborough University) served as HPGRG Undergraduate Dissertation Prize Officer.
-Since 2015, this role has been taken on by Dr Pauline Couper (York St John University).
+From 2015 to 2019, this role was been taken on by Dr Pauline Couper (York St John University).
+The current Prize Coordinator is Dr Emily Hayes (Oxford Brookes University).